 Everyone can protect themselves, their families, and their communities through handwashing with soap.
-It requires few resources—just soap and a small amount of water—yet the benefits are huge.
+Though it requires few resources—soap and a small amount of water—the benefits are significant.

 When handwashing with soap is practiced regularly at key times, such as after using the toilet or before contact with food, it can dramatically reduce the risk of diarrhea and pneumonia, which can cause serious illness and death.
-Handwashing with soap also helps prevent the spread of other infections such as influenza and Ebola.
+Handwashing with soap also helps prevent the spread of other infections, including influenza and Ebola.

 If you would like to receive regular updates from the Global Handwashing Partnership, please subscribe to our mailing list or follow us online.